 Besides, every customer is happy about status updates.
 Especially if you can present something visual.
 This way, the client sees that you are working on their project all the time.

 The check-up should take place in the first 30 days.
 This is to make sure that what has been discussed is working well.
 Call the client from your phone and ask if everything is OK.
 Collect all the questions that the client still has.

 - How can I create a new user?

 - How do I change the price of a product?

-Now create a tutorial video on how the customer can work with his new site (screen recording is sufficient).
-It should definitely be a video made especially for the customer.
-So the customer feels individually cared for.
+Now create a tutorial video on how the client can work with his new site (screen recording is sufficient).
+It should definitely be a video made especially for the client.
+This way the customer feels individually looked after.

-He can watch this video over and over again, by the way.
-If he forgets in 4 weeks how it works with the photos, he doesn't have to call you.
+By the way, he can watch this video again and again.
+If he forgets how the photos work in 4 weeks, he doesn't have to call you.
 That saves you both time and nerves.

-Pro-tip: The cake bribe was already good, but now add one more.
-At the end of a project, we send our clients a small gift, such as a bottle of cognac, Cuban cigars, or a bouquet of flowers.
-Of course, a handwritten card is always included.
+Pro Tip: The cake bribe was already good, but now add one more.
+At the end of a project, we send our clients a small gift, for example a bottle of cognac, Cuban cigars or a bouquet of flowers.
+Of course, there is always a handwritten card.

 Important!
-Don't do that on public contracts.
+Don't do this on public contracts.
 Civil servants are not allowed to accept gifts.

-Onboarding doesn't work overnight.
+Onboarding does not work overnight.
 It takes time and a lot of patience.
-Nevertheless, especially for agencies today, it tips the scales when it comes to retaining customers.
-Setting clear expectations shows that your clients are dealing with a professional company.
-Ultimately, this not only reinforces a smooth process, but routine also symbolizes reliability.
-Always remember that customers are much more likely to churn in the first 90 days: If you catch mistakes early, you can turn clients into fans.
+Nevertheless, it is the deciding factor for agencies today when it comes to retaining clients in the long term.
+Formulating clear expectations shows that your clients are dealing with a professional company.
+Ultimately, this not only strengthens the smooth running of the business, the routine also symbolises reliability.
+Always remember that customers are much more likely to leave in the first 90 days: If you recognise mistakes early on, you can turn clients into fans.